jeremiah-shaulov/office_spirit_mysql/README.md

 The second argument in `conn.query*(sql, params)` functions is called `params`.
 When the `params` argument is specified, even if it's an empty array, the Binary Protocol is used.

-If the `params` is an empty array, and the first argument (sqlSource) implements `ToSqlBytes` interface, then this empty array will be passed to `sqlSource.toSqlBytesWithParamsBackslashAndBuffer()` as the first argument, so the SQL generator can send parameters to the server through binary protocol (see above about "Using external SQL generators").
+If the `params` is an empty array, and the first argument (sqlSource) implements `ToSqlBytes` interface, then this empty array will be passed to `sqlSource.toSqlBytesWithParamsBackslashAndBuffer()` as the first argument, so the SQL generator can send parameters to the server through binary protocol by adding values to this array and generating `?` in the SQL string (see above about "Using external SQL generators").

 `conn.forQuery*()` functions (detailed below) always use the Binary Protocol.